Jennifer93150/Planty/wp-content/plugins/query-monitor/readme.txt

 * Push the close button a bit further away from the edge of the screen to avoid scrollbar interference on macOS.
 * Fix clash with object cache plugins that keep their hit and miss stats private.
 * Add missing asset position counters.

-### 3.3.3 ###

-* Add scripts and styles counts to admin menu items.
-* Group the cache logic together to avoid calling cache related functionality when it's not available.
-Fixes #418.
-* Switch to installing the test suite as Composer dependencies.